 The main cerveza development is that it’s getting easier to find Panamanian craft beer—in the capital city anyway.
 Rana Dorada was open when I visited five years ago, but now it’s in a newer and larger facility and I saw craft beer available in multiple bars.

-If you don’t like beer, you’re in even better shape here thanks to the lack of taxes.
+So this is one of the cheapest places for beer in the world, If you don’t like beer, you’re in even better shape here thanks to the lack of taxes.
 My concept of what constitutes a wine bargain has changed since a Trader Joe’s moved in to the city where I live when I’m in the USA, but in Panama it feels like everything is on sale all the time.
 If you are used to buying a good value brand from Argentina or Chile, you’ll probably find it for a few dollars less here.
 If you’re looking for a fine Bordeaux from ten years ago, you’ll probably find it in a restaurant here for half what you would pay in a restaurant in the U.S., Canada, or Europe.
 If you’re fine with the house wine though, well, I paid $4 a glass at a rather touristy restaurant near many international hotel chains.

 $4.46 for a good bottle of wine